-The conservation department at the Denver Art Museum was established in 1991 and initially focused on the conservation of three-dimensional objects.
+The Conservation department at the Denver Art Museum was established in 1991 and initially focused on the conservation of three-dimensional objects.
 Now, the department is made up of five conservators with specialties in works of art on paper, photographs, paintings, textiles, archaeological and ethnographic objects, and modern and contemporary art.
-The department also includes a conservation technician and a conservation assistant.
+The department also includes mountmaking staff and a conservation assistant.

 What is Conservation?

 Conservation is a profession dedicated to the long-term preservation of artistic, historic, and cultural materials.
 Professional conservation practice is guided by a code of ethics intended to protect the integrity and authenticity of works of art.
 Conservators are professionals with advanced training in art history, science, conservation techniques, and related fields.

 One part of conservation practice is the physical treatment of artworks to stabilize their materials and structure or to bring back aspects of their original appearance.
 Treatments are customized to individual objects and may include such activities as cleaning, reinforcing fragile connections, repairing breaks, or, when appropriate, replacing missing parts.

 Preventive conservation, another important part of the field, slows down deterioration of objects.
 In a museum setting, preventive measures require collaboration between various departments and range from controlling building-wide climate conditions to training staff in appropriate art handling skills to specifying exhibition light levels for individual objects.
 To support treatment and preventive conservation, conservators carry out detailed written and photographic documentation of artworks, scientific analysis, and research into the techniques and materials used by artists throughout time.

 Conserving an Ancient Roman Statue